Ovenbird Seiurus aurocapilla

 Wilson’s Warbler Cardellina pusilla

-Most of these observations are of single birds; the only higher count is from Reddie Point Preserve when two were seen together from 22-24 October 2015.
+Most of these observations are of single birds; the only higher count is from Reddie Point Preserve when two were reported as seen together from 22-24 October 2015.

 Yellow-breasted Chat Icteria virens

 It’s worth summarizing that while the species is seen in spring migration and during the early breeding season, nothing is known locally about their distribution and abundance beyond the first week of July; there are no documented observations beyond that date through the rest of the fall or winter seasons.
-Look and listen for them at Pumpkin Hill, Cedar Point, Eastport Wastelands, and areas like Seaton Creek Preserve or around the Jacksonville Equestrian Center.
+Look and listen for them at Pumpkin Hill, Cedar Point, Eastport Wastelands, and areas like Seaton Creek Historical Preserve.